Skip to Main Content

 • Additionally, advise the requesting provider that in accordance with Health and Safety Code Section 1367.03(a)(h)(5):

-• If this delay to obtain additional information and resulting delay will have a detrimental impact on the health of the member, you must contact the Plan.
+• If this delay to obtain additional information will have a detrimental impact on the health of the member, you must contact the Plan.

 • If this delay will not have a detrimental impact on the health of the member, you must document this in the member record.